 Lessons per fortnight - 5

 Both medieval and modern history is studied for GCSE History.

-This topic investigates crime, punishment, and law enforcement from the Anglo-Saxon era to the modern day.
-Students look at how these topics changed and stayed the same throughout the different time periods and the reasons for this.
-Some areas of history covered include the witch craze, the Gunpowder Plot, and the abolition of the death penalty.
-Alongside this students undertake an in-depth study into Whitechapel in the Victorian era, looking at what life was like for the different groups living there and the crimes that occurred, for example the Jack the Ripper murders.
+This topic investigates diseases, injuries and treatments from the Middle Ages to the modern day.
+Students look at how these topics changed and stayed the same throughout the different time periods and the reasons for this, including the government, individuals, religion and technology.
+Some areas of history covered include the Black Death and the Great Plague, fighting cholera in London, and the development of penicillin.
+Alongside this, students undertake an in-depth study into injuries, treatments and the trenches of World War One.
+This section of the exam focuses on sources, allowing students to study letters, documents, and photographs, from the Western Front.

 Early Elizabethan England

 This is a British depth study which gives students the opportunity to study the Elizabethan era in more detail.
 We look at religion, society, education, navigation and exploration, as well as key events like uprisings and the Spanish Armada.